-- 1. Tires and batteries, which are covered by the separate warranties of the respective manufacturers of these components. - 2.
-Damage caused by or related to: - A. Accidents, misuse or negligence - B. Failure to comply with instructions contained in the Owner's Manual - C. Alteration or modification of the coach. - D. Environmental conditions (salt, hail, chemicals in the atmosphere, etc.) - 3.
-Normal deterioration due to wear or exposure, i.e., fading of fabrics, drapes, carpet wear, etc. - 4.
-Normal maintenance and service items such as light bulbs, fuses, lubricants, etc. - 5.
-Extra expenses such as transportation to and from dealer or manufacturing plant location, loss of time, loss of pay, loss of use of the coach, inconvenience, commercial loss, towing charges, bus fares, vehicle rental, incidental charges such as telephone calls or lodging bills, or other incidental or consequential damages.
+- Trailers used for business, rental or commercial purposes. - Tires and batteries, which are covered by the separate warranties of the respective manufacturers of these components. - Damage caused by or related to: - A. Accidents, misuse or negligence - B. Failure to comply with instructions contained in the Owner's Manual - C. Alteration or modification of the coach. - D. Environmental conditions (salt, hail, chemicals in the atmosphere, etc.) - Normal deterioration due to wear or exposure, i.e., fading of fabrics, drapes, carpet wear, etc. - Normal maintenance and service items such as light bulbs, fuses, lubricants, etc., - Extra expenses such as transportation to and from dealer or manufacturing plant location, loss of time, loss of pay, loss of use of the coach, inconvenience, commercial loss, towing charges, bus fares, vehicle rental, incidental charges such as telephone calls or lodging bills, or other incidental or consequential damages.